fairDataSociety/FIPs/text/fdp-roadmap.md

 First, not all user-interaction produced data can be shared, because a big portion of that has to be readable by other users, therefore being unencrypted.
 On the other side, dApps have a trade-off about how much data they put into the common use for reputation or just sell it.
 The data in question can be a collection of user-public keys with the user's handled data-structures or else.
-The reputation is good for incorporating with other dApps and can be an essential element of other dApps that based on that.
+The reputation is good for incorporating with other dApps and can be an essential element of other dApps that are based on that.
-Eventually, it can yield a situation where dApps that share data the most will be the base layer of the web3 ecosystem and dApps built on those will be in the interest of keeping those alive.
+Eventually, it can yield a situation where dApps that share data the most will form the base layer of the web3 ecosystem and dApps building upon their data will have it in their interest to keep the former alive.
-Moreover, the aggregation on reputation-friendly dApps is fully automatic, because of the globally accessible dApp registry that lists dApps with their dApp state.
+Moreover, the aggregation on reputation-friendly dApps can be fully automatic, because of the globally accessible dApp registry that lists dApps with their dApp state.

 Thereby, starting a dApp development will be more appealing than developing a web2 application, because
 - new business-model/market which is flexible,